 However, missing your connecting flight because of a flight cancellation or delay can make a world of difference.
 If it’s the airline’s fault, you could be entitled to compensation of up to €600, an alternate flight and a refund for your food and drinks for the duration of your wait.

 In case you missed your connection due to inclement weather, then your carrier is also obliged to help you find an alternate flight as soon as possible.
-In this case, since the airline is not responsible for the disruption, the carrier would not be required to pay compensation for the the missed connection.
+In this case, since the airline is not responsible for the disruption, the carrier would not be required to pay compensation for the missed connection.

 Unfortunately, if something under your control caused you to miss your flight, unless the airline representatives are especially nice, you’d would more or less be on your own.
+The airline would not be required to find you a replacement flight and you would not be eligible for missed connection flight compensation.

 Even in this case, there are steps you can take to improve your situation.
 We’ll let you in on a few secrets below.